EB-Forks/www.fxsitecompat.dev/content/tools.md

 ---
 ## Compatibility Dataset

-Based on [our 850+ articles](https://www.fxsitecompat.dev/en-CA/docs/), we will release a fresh, accurate [site compatibility dataset](https://github.com/fxsitecompat/compat-data) that covers the status of the obsolete features on each Firefox channel including Nightly, Beta/DevEdition and ESR.
+Based on [our 850+ articles](https://www.fxsitecompat.dev/en-CA/docs/), we will release a fresh, accurate [site compatibility dataset](https://github.com/fxsitecompat/compat-data) that covers the status of the obsolete features on each Firefox channel, including Nightly, Beta/DevEdition and ESR.
 The data will be available in the portable JSON format.

-Obviously, we are not aiming at creating comprehensive browser support tables that can be seen on *MDN*, *Can I use* or *QuirksMode*, but with the per-channel deprecation details, we hope both Firefox developers and web developers will find our own dataset useful.
+Obviously, we are not aiming at creating comprehensive browser support tables that can be seen on *MDN*, *Can I use* or *QuirksMode*, Still, with the per-channel deprecation details, we hope both Firefox developers and web developers will find our own dataset useful.

 ## Firefox Extension